 If you’re going on a “beach vacation” where you plan to do little more than sip cocktail drinks, read a book, and relax on the beach, the transition may be a little easier.
 If you also don’t leave some time to transition back to everyday life, you’re inevitably going to find yourself stressed out and taking weeks if not a month or more to catch up.
 If you go on a jam-packed vacation with a long itinerary a far-flung destination and a foreign language barrier, then you really may need at least a full day or two to recover back home before returning to the regular stressors of your weekly routine.

 More than just leaving an extra day or two in the vacation schedule to recuperate, you want a tentative list or plan in place for any number of things that may need your immediate and not-so-immediate attention upon returning home.
 Here are some things people may overlook when it comes to making the transition back to everyday life.

 Unpacking: This is the one thing that everybody knows is on the to-do list.
 It’s pretty much unavoidable.
-But here’s the thing.
+But how do you make yourself unpack after a trip?
 Pretty much everybody also underestimates how long unpacking will take.
 There’s laundry.
 There’s putting things away.
 There’s putting the luggage itself back into storage.
 The status of certain items may have changed.
 Individual travel bottles may need to be refilled or discarded, for example.
 Clothing items that you thought would serve you well may have been a disappointment so that you don’t even want to put the item back in your wardrobe.

 Pet Recovery: Depending on the pet, this may mean picking them up at the kennel/pet care center.
 It may mean meeting and settling up with the pet-sitter.
 It may also just mean cleaning up the various messes that pets left as a welcome home gift and personal revenge for leaving them alone.
 It’s okay.
 They’ll be fine after a couple days of normal affection.